-10. Aquaman—The King of Atlantis, Aquaman can commune with sea creatures, whom he considers citizens of his ocean realm, and routinely protects them from being abused or exploited by the surface-dwellers.
+The King of Atlantis, Aquaman can commune with sea life, whom he considers citizens of his ocean realm, and he routinely protects them from being abused or exploited by surface-dwellers.

-6. Thor—In the Ultimate Avengers animated movie, we find Thor out at sea with a group of activists protesting whale slaughter.
-If only his fellow Norwegians in the real world got the picture that whaling is a thing of the past!
+In the Ultimate Avengers animated movie, we find Thor out at sea with a group of activists protesting whale slaughter.
+Hopefully, others in the real world will take a tip from the god of thunder and make whale hunting a thing of the past!

-2. Wolverine and Jean Grey—In X-Men Unlimited #44, Wolverine catches three neighborhood boys in the act of torturing and killing animals for kicks—and offers to return the favor on behalf of his furry friends.
-Using her psychic powers, Jean Grey instead makes the boys experience in their minds the pain and suffering that they caused to their innocent victims.
-In the next issue … Colonel Sanders!
+In X-Men Unlimited #44, Wolverine catches three neighborhood boys in the act of torturing and killing animals for kicks—and offers to return the favor on behalf of his furry friends.
+Using her psychic powers, Jean Grey instead makes the boys experience in their minds the pain and suffering that they caused their defenseless victims.